avikde/koduino/MotorController.md

 @addtogroup MotorController

 This class is to control a single motor.
 In robots with multi-DOF appendages, the AbstractMotor class and its derived classes (MinitaurLeg, SagittalPair, etc.) are useful.
+If you need to use MinitaurLeg, be sure to look at its help page.

 ### Single motor